Published February 16th, 2021

 - Employers should have a risk assessment conducted in the workplace to determine the level of risk of infection and come up with corresponding mitigation.

-- Implement visitor or customer screening at every entrance to your business establishment.
+- Implement visitor or customer screening or sign-in sheets at every entrance to your business establishment.

 - There are new regulations that require businesses to implement strict compliance with wearing face coverings within establishments.
 Non-compliance can lead to the shutdown of operations.